volak4/1st-Project-Minimizing-Log-Errors-with-an-Artificial-Neural-Network/README.md

-# Zillow’s Home Value Prediction (Capstone Project One)
+# Zillow’s Home Value Prediction with a Neural Network

 ## Structure